hjoon0510/SmartSecretary/README.md

 # What is Smart Secretary?
-This program informs users of current weather and urgent schedules as a personal secretary in the morning everyday in front of a door.
+This program informs users of current weather and important schedules as a personal secretary in the morning everyday in front of a door.

 # Motivation
 Unfortunayely, modern people can not keep their umbrellas on a rainy day because of busy daily life, and often leave the house.
 So when the weather you know is often going out, it often changes.
 People are very busy in the morning.
+As a result of that, they do not finally bring their important schedules in front of door.
-So I often do not remember things or schedules I need to pack.
-I need a personal assistant to solve these problems.
-I named this device __Smart Secretary__ (SS).
-The recommended pronunciation is **"double s"**.
+From our experiecne, we often do not remember things or schedules we need to pack in the morning.
+Therefore, we need to get a personal assistant to solve these problems.
+We named __Smart Secretary__ (SS).
+The recommended pronunciation is **"double s"** to minimize your inconvenience because of long project name.

 # Requirement
-You have to prepare hardware and software as follows.
+First of all, you have to prepare hardware and software as follows.

 ### Hardware
-Smart Secretary (SS) provides an intelligent facility to help a busy modern people.
+Smart Secretary (SS) provides an intelligent facility to assist a busy modern people.
 It is developed with popular embedded device Raspberry Pi3 board.
-I have used PIR motion sensor to probe movement of a hunman being.
+We also bought a PIR motion sensor to probe a movement of a hunman being.
-* Raspberry Pi3 board: https://www.raspberrypi.org/products/raspberry-pi-3-model-b/ (40,000won)
+* Raspberry Pi3 board: https://www.raspberrypi.org/products/raspberry-pi-3-model-b/ (40,000 won)
-* PIR Sensor (Motion Sensor): http://m.eleparts.co.kr/goods/view?no=3227278 (1,800won)
+* PIR Sensor (Motion Sensor): http://m.eleparts.co.kr/goods/view?no=3227278 (1,800 won)

 ### Software
-Thanks to Linux kernel, We can easily set-up free operating systems (OS) that is called Ubuntu OS, Raspbian OS to Raspberry Pi3 board.
+Thanks to Linux kernel, We could easily set-up a free operating systems (OS) that is called Ubuntu OS, Raspbian OS on our Raspberry Pi3 board.
 * Raspbian OS: https://www.raspberrypi.org/downloads/raspbian/ (free)
 * Ubuntu OS: https://ubuntu-mate.org/raspberry-pi/ (free)
 * MobaXterm: https://mobaxterm.mobatek.net/download.html (free)